- When hope is at its highest point in the year

 Prophecy #1.
 Prophetically, this sinful act of the Maccabean king-priest at the altar of the Temple symbolizes a defiling disrespect for Adonai’s work of redemption through His Spirit and His Word.

 Prophecy #2.
-The angry high priest’s historic act of sacrilege prophetically speaks of his and the later priesthood’s continuing “disbelief” in the cleansing ministry of the Spirit of Holiness (the Water of the Word) and the promised redemptive ministry of the Messiah (the Wine is a thank offering representing His sacrificed life), who over 130 years later would die at the altar of Adonai to permanently atone for our individual and corporate sins.
+The angry high priest’s historic act of sacrilege prophetically speaks of his and the later priesthood’s continuing “disbelief” in the cleansing ministry of the Spirit of Holiness (the Water of the Word) and the promised redemptive ministry of the Messiah (the Wine is a thank offering representing His sacrificed life), who over 130 years later would die at the altar of Adonai (the LORD) to permanently atone for our individual and corporate sins.